LIMS and ELN what is the difference?

 - Documentation of test preparations and procedures incl. results and partial results

-- Documentation Ideas and Observations
+- Documentation ideas and observations

 - Sample management (partly also with connection from other systems)